ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version1/_exercises/exercise02.md

 PUT     /categories/{id} (experiment.webshop.categories.resources.ProductCategoryResource)
 ```

 2. **Move the product availability related functionality.** Move all functionality related to product availability from the `ProductSrv` to the new `WarehouseSrv`.
-It already has a resource class (`experiment.webshop.warehouse.resources.WarehouseResource`) and a repository class (`experiment.webshop.warehouse.db.WarehouseRepository`) that can be extended.
-All necessary model classes should already be present in `experiment.webshop.warehouse.api` (you simply have to adjust the import statements).
+It already has a resource class (`experiment.webshop.warehouse.resources.WarehouseResource`) and a repository class (`experiment.webshop.warehouse.db.WarehouseRepository`) that have to be extended.
+All necessary model classes are already present in `experiment.webshop.warehouse.api` (you simply have to adjust the import statements for the copied lines).
 In the end, the following resources should be provided by the new `WarehouseSrv` instead:

 ```bash
 GET     /products/{id}/availability (experiment.webshop.warehouse.resources.WarehouseResource)